-To make a good ginger tea, all you need is fresh ginger and filtered water.
-The rest of the ingredients are optional, but it might taste better with a little honey in it, as well a splash of fresh lemon juice.
-Camomile flowers, cinnamon, cayenne pepper, or an Echinacea tincture can be also be added to the tea but are optional.
-Don't add everything at the same time—try different combinations.
+It may taste better with a little honey in it, as well as a splash of fresh lemon juice.
+You could also add chamomile flowers, cinnamon, cayenne pepper, or an echinacea tincture.
+Don't add all of these flavors at the same time—try different combinations.

 The Best Homemade Ginger Tea

 - 1 fresh grated ginger

 - 2 cups filtered water